 “Being crazy isn’t enough.”― Dr. Seuss

 And since we glorify those not playing with a full set of cards, we’re receiving less than the complete deck that we are certainly able to afford.

 When I was much younger, I found it remarkable how much attention was given to negative news and behavior.
-So, for a long time, I shut off the TV and newspapers to all of it because I didn’t want to be effected, nor did I want to participate in a media that didn’t focus on the good guys.
+So, for a long time, I shut off the TV and newspapers because I didn’t want to be effected, nor did I want to participate in a media that didn’t focus on the good guys and positive news.